Bunionectomy with Wedge Osteotomy

 Very severe bunions require surgery to treat.
 A bunionectomy is performed to correct a deformity of the big toe joint.
 One of the most common and effective bunion procedures is an osteotomy, which removes a portion of the bone from the big toe.

 During bunionectomy with wedge osteotomy treatment, a wedge of bone is removed from the big toe.
 When the surgeon closes the wedge, it straightens the toe.
 Wires or screws may be inserted to keep the bones in line, and excess bone may be shaved off or removed.
+Some patients may instead be candidates for a procedure called Lapidus Arthrodesis.

 In most cases, patients stay at the hospital for two to four days after an osteotomy.
 During this time, you will be monitored and given pain medication.